CJ42/CJ42/README.md

 import { Ownable } from "@openzeppelin/contracts/access/Ownable.sol";

 /// @title GitHubProfile
-/// @dev A contract to store and manage personal and professional information on GitHub. contract GitHubProfile is Ownable(0xB82023c6d61C60E8715db485066542d501A91140) { // cj42.eth
+/// @dev A contract to store and manage your GitHub profile information. contract GitHubProfile is Ownable(0xB82023c6d61C60E8715db485066542d501A91140) { // cj42.eth

     /// @dev Event emitted when the profile is created